US, China agree to cooperate on climate crisis with urgency

 “For a big country with 1.4 billion people, these goals are not easily delivered,” Le said during an interview with The Associated Press in Beijing.
 “Some countries are asking China to achieve the goals earlier.
 I am afraid this is not very realistic.”

+During a video meeting with German and French leaders Friday, Xi said that climate change “should not become a geopolitical chip, a target for attacking other countries or an excuse for trade barriers,” the official Xinhua News Agency reported.

 On whether Xi would join the summit, Le said “the Chinese side is actively studying the matter.”

-The joint statement said the two countries “look forward to” next week’s summit but didn’t say whether Xi would attend.
+The joint statement said the two countries “look forward to” next week’s summit.
+Kerry said Sunday that “we very much hope that (Xi) will take part” in the summit but it’s up to China to make that decision.

-During a video meeting with German and French leaders Friday, Xi said that climate change “should not become a geopolitical chip, a target for attacking other countries or an excuse for trade barriers,” though he called for closer cooperation on the issue, the official Xinhua News Agency reported.

-Biden, who has said that fighting global warming is among his highest priorities, had the United States rejoin the Paris climate accord in the first hours of his presidency, undoing the U.S. withdrawal ordered by predecessor Donald Trump.
+Biden, who has said that fighting global warming is among his highest priorities, had the United States rejoin the historic 2015 Paris climate accord in the first hours of his presidency, undoing the U.S. withdrawal ordered by his predecessor Donald Trump.

 Major emitters of greenhouse gases are preparing for the next U.N. climate summit taking place in Glasgow, U.K., in November.
 The summit aims to relaunch global efforts to keep rising global temperatures to below 1.5 degrees Celsius (2.7 degrees Fahrenheit) as agreed in the Paris accord.